Warsaw Pact invasion of Czechoslovakia: Invasion and intervention

 At approximately 11 pm on 20 August 1968, Eastern Bloc armies from four Warsaw Pact countries – the Soviet Union, Bulgaria, Poland and Hungary – invaded Czechoslovakia.
 That night, 250,000 Warsaw Pact troops and 2,000 tanks entered the country.
 The total number of invading troops eventually reached 500,000, including 28,000 soldiers of the Polish 2nd Army from the Silesian Military District.

-Brezhnev wanted the operation to appear multilateral (unlike the Soviet intervention in the Hungarian Revolution of 1956).
+Brezhnev wanted the operation to appear multilateral, unlike the Soviet intervention in the Hungarian Revolution of 1956.
 Nevertheless, the invasion was decidedly dominated by troops from the Soviet Union, which outnumbered other participants five to one, and the Soviet High Command was in charge of the invading armies at all times.
 The non-Soviet forces took no part in combat.
 All invading Hungarian troops were withdrawn by 31 October.

 Romania did not take part in the invasion, nor did Albania, which subsequently withdrew from the Warsaw Pact over the matter the following month.
 The participation of East Germany was cancelled just hours before the invasion.
-The decision for the non-participation of the East German National People's Army in the invasion was made on short notice by Brezhnev at the request of high-ranking Czechoslovak opponents of Dubček who feared much larger Czechoslovak resistance if German troops were present, due to previous experience with the German occupation.
+The decision for the non-participation of the East German National People's Army in the invasion was made on short notice by Brezhnev at the request of high-ranking Czechoslovak opponents of Dubček who feared much larger Czechoslovak resistance if German troops were present, due to previous experience with the German occupation only 30 years ago.